Italy pips US men to relay gold in swimming worlds finale

 Ress’ elation at winning the race in 24.12 ended promptly when he was disqualified for being submerged at the finish.
 Teammate Hunter Armstrong, who finished two-hundredths of a second behind, was awarded the win, while the 17-year-old Ksawery Masiuk of Poland was bumped up to silver and Italy star Thomas Ceccon grabbed the bronze.

-But – after the award ceremony – FINA overturned the disqualification, meaning Ress was awarded gold, Armstrong silver and Masiuk bronze.
+FINA later overturned the disqualification, meaning Ress was awarded gold, Armstrong silver and Masiuk bronze.

+“That’s probably the worst possible way a race could go,” Ress said.

 Sweden’s Sarah Sjöström won the women’s 50 freestyle for her 10th gold at a worlds, all in individual events.
 It was the second time she completed the 50 free/butterfly double at a single worlds after Budapest in 2017.